troyhacks/MoonLight/docs/moonbase/inputoutput.md

 - MicroController (MCU): The ESP32 chip
 - MCU-Board (MCB): MCU on a PCB
-- Carrier Board (CRB): board that the MCU-board plugs into (Or shield or controller board or interfae board)
+- Carrier Board (CRB): board that the MCU-board plugs into (Or shield or controller board or interface board)
 - Device (DVC): All of the above in a box with connectors

 ## Board details